-Armadillos are medium size mammals and quite adaptive.
+Armadillos are medium size mammals and are quite adaptive.
 The main peculiarity of an armadillo is an armor-like skin, which is their primary defense from dogs, coyotes, and other predators.
 Hence comes the name which means “little armored one" from Spanish.
 They mostly feed on beetles, insects, snails, worms, and ants, but also berries and some other vegetation.

 Originally from Mexico, armadillos appeared in Texas in the 1870s.
 Back then their range was restricted to the Lower Rio Grande Valley in the southern tip of Texas.
 In 20 years afterward, the critters were found as far as Austin.
 Nowadays, armadillos sightings are common around Dallas, namely in Sam Houston Trails Park, at Trinity Trail north of Brockdale Park, at Greenbelt Trail, Denton, and also around Arlington.
 Moreover, they've spread further north beyond Texas.

 Texans adopted this unique animal as their mascot.
 You can easily find games, candles, toys, figurines, T-shirts, jewelry, or other things decorated with armadillos images or shaped like it.